ecrubay/HABARI/README.md

-# HABARI: Holistic Animal Bioacoustic Response Interface
+# HABARI: Holistic Animal Bio-Acoustic Response Interface
 This is the GitHub-ready scaffold for HABARI 2.0.